xstreck1/LibPyin/README.md

 LibPyin is a plug-in library for pitch (fundamental frequency) detection (see here https://en.wikipedia.org/wiki/Pitch_detection_algorithm).
 The library provides simple C and C++ interface for easy incorporability to projects in other languages.

-The library depends on the Pyin algorithm by M. Mauch and S. Dixon.
+The library depends on the pYIN algorithm by M. Mauch and S. Dixon.
 See https://code.soundsoftware.ac.uk/projects/pyin for details.

 Compiling
 ---------